kaymal/twitter-analysis/README.md

-# Analyzing Twitter Data in Python
+# Streaming and Analyzing Twitter Data in Python

 Outline: